 Source: Zesty

-Cast.ai is an application performance automation platform for Kubernetes environments that combines performance monitoring with automated infrastructure optimization.
+Cast.ai is an application performance automation platform for Kubernetes environments across AWS, Azure, and GCP that combines performance monitoring with automated infrastructure optimization.
 It observes real workload behavior and SLO signals such as latency, error rates, and OOM events, then automatically adjusts resources to maintain performance.

 Key features: